PiotrMiernik/project-2-air-health-data-platform/README.md

 # Project 2 – Air Quality and Health Data Platform

-This project is an **end-to-end data engineering pipeline** built around a modern **data lakehouse architecture** on AWS (S3, Glue, Athena) using dbt and Python.
+This project is an **end-to-end data pipeline** built around a modern **data lakehouse architecture** on AWS (S3, Glue, Athena) using dbt and Python.
 It integrates air quality and public health data from multiple trusted sources and transforms them into structured, queryable datasets ready for analysis and sharing.

 ---